bbarany/rapidminer-windowfunctions/README.md

-# rapidminer-windowfunctions
+# Window functions in RapidMiner

-An implementation of some window functions as a RapidMiner process
+An implementation of some window functions as a RapidMiner process.

+## What are window functions?